Date of Award:

 Doctor of Philosophy (PhD)

 Bacteriology and Public Health

 F. J. Post, C. A. Ernstrom

 F. J. Post

 Vahora, Gulamnabi Y., "Proteolytic Enzymes of Lactic Streptococci and Their Use in Improving Body and Texture of Direct Acid Cottage Cheese" (1973).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5134.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .